 Do You Have to File Income Tax?

 Every resident of British Columbia and every person that earned income in the province during the year must file an income tax return.
 Has somebody said you were exempt from filing a return?
-Check out these popular myths that the Canada Revenue Agency (CRA) has debunked.
+Here is what the CRA has to say about that myth.

 Avoiding Interest and Penalties

 To avoid interest, fees, penalties, and calls from the CRA’s collections department, file and pay your taxes on time.
 It can be hard to pay off a big tax bill, and if you can’t pay on time, you can make payment arrangements with CRA.

 What Does the Government Do with Income Taxes?

 Wondering where those taxes you pay go?
 Taxes are part of a large system that supports all citizens at the provincial and national level.
-Universal health care is one of the ways your tax dollars work, but they also pay for beneficial things like national defence, infrastructure projects, education, and employment insurance.
+Universal health care is one of the ways your tax dollars’ work, but they also pay for beneficial things like national defense, infrastructure projects, education, and employment insurance.

 Affordable, Professional Tax Help